MurrayPHN/phn-exchange-docs/docs/practices/extraction.md

 The PHN Exchange has a component which allows manual upload of data sets for those practices which currently do not have automatic extraction compatibility.

-Component is currently in development and more information available on request.
+The component is currently in development and more information is available on request.